 - Cardiovascular disease.
 If you have had diseases that affected your heart and blood vessels, you may be at higher risk of macular degeneration.

-People whose dry macular degeneration has progressed to central vision loss may experience depression or visual hallucinations.
+People whose dry macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
+With profound loss of vision, people may see visual hallucinations (Charles Bonnet syndrome).
 And dry macular degeneration may progress to wet macular degeneration, which can cause rapid vision loss if left untreated.

 - Manage your other medical conditions.
 For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.